Skip to content

 Generated client extensibility

-The root client class is generated as a partial class, so you can extend it with additional methods or properties in a separate file without modifying the generated code.
+The root client class is generated as a partial class, so you can extend it in a separate file without modifying the generated code.

 XML documentation comments

-The generated code includes <summary>, <remarks>, <param>, and <returns> XML doc comments derived from info, tag descriptions, operation summary / description, parameter descriptions, response summary / description, and schema title / description.
-HTML markup is stripped automatically so the generated IntelliSense stays clean.
+The generated code includes <summary>, <remarks>, <param>, and <returns> XML documentation comments derived from info, tag descriptions, operation summary and description, parameter descriptions, response summary and description, and schema title and description.
+HTML markup is stripped automatically so generated IntelliSense remains clean.

 Released under the MIT License.